 Vienna is divided into 23 districts.
 District 1 or Innere Stadt is the historic city center.
 It’s surrounded by the 3.2-mile-long Ringstrasse, which serves also as the tramway.
 All the other districts spiral outwards from the center.
 You’ll find tourist attractions in the first nine districts, except for the Schönbrunn Palace, which is in District 13.

-There’s no place like Innere Stadt to soak up the imperial atmosphere the city is known for.
-But in most cases, staying in hotels surrounded by historic sights and dining out in the old town comes with premium prices and large crowds.
+I highly recommend staying in the Innere Stadt (city center) to soak up the imperial atmosphere the city is known for.
+As you’d expect, staying in hotels surrounded by historic sights and dining out in the old town comes with premium prices and larger crowds.

 Venturing out of the city center, on the other hand, will give you more opportunities to get off the beaten track and get a taste of local life.
 Where you stay in Vienna will depend on your style, budget, and the experience you’re after.

-Every district in Vienna has its own personality and attractions.
 In this guide, we’ve picked our top three districts, plus what you can expect and hotel recommendations at every price point.
-Here’s where to stay in Vienna.
+So, here’s where to stay in Vienna.